 - Cooler bags

 Very similar to lunch bags, the lunch cooler bag is flexible and can be easily stored when not in use.
-The main difference between a cooler bag and lunch bag is that there is an extra lining within the bag, which is used as an insulator- keeping hot food hot and cold food cold, throughout the day.
+The main difference is that there is an extra lining within the bag, which is used as an insulator- keeping hot food hot and cold food cold, throughout the day.

 Unfortunately, the flexibility of bags means that they’re less likely to be waterproof and/or airtight when compared to bento boxes or lunch boxes.
 However, if you choose a bag large enough, you can often negate this by using both lunch boxes and bags, together.